We understand that when a loved one passes away, on top of the overwhelming emotions faced, there can also be a lot to do.

-We understand that when a loved one passes away, on top of the overwhelming emotions faced, there is also an astounding amount to do.
 We are here to support and guide you through some of the practical and financial related matters during this difficult period.
-Here are some key steps you need to take.
+Below are some key steps you need to take.

 First Steps